I’ve just updated this college dorm must haves article for this year’s class of students going back to college soon. It includes

 Dorm closet and laundry must haves

-17. Skinny hangers
+18. Skinny hangers

 We’ve already established that space is at a premium in a college dorm room.
 In a dorm closet you don’t need bulky hangers taking up a bunch of space.

 When it comes to dorm storage ideas in the closet, I would recommend investing in the skinny “huggable” hangers that take up less room.

-19. Clothes drying rack
+20. Clothes drying rack

 This is probably one of those dorm essentials for girls as I’ve never ever seen a guy use a clothes drying rack.
 Nonetheless, the dryers in college laundry rooms can be brutal on clothing.
 So any delicates are best dried on a clothes drying rack.

-20. Laundry detergent pods
+21. Laundry detergent pods

 There are no excuses for your college student not to do their laundry when you send them off with laundry detergent pods.
 Enough said.

-21. Collapsible laundry basket or hamper
+22. Collapsible laundry basket or hamper

 Not only is a collapsible laundry basket or hamper lighter to carry but it takes up less space in a college dorm room.
-If it isn’t clear yet, any must haves you get for your son or daughter’s dorm should be those that are efficient with their use of space.
+If it isn’t clear yet, any must-haves you get for your son or daughter’s dorm should be those that are efficient with their use of space.

 Dorm kitchen or suite must haves

-If your college student is going to be cooking their own meals, set them up with everything they need for their dorm or suite kitchen–or their first off-campus apartment.
+If your college student is going to be cooking their own meals, then you should set them up with everything they need for their dorm or suite kitchen–or their first off-campus apartment.
 When our daughter moved off campus, these were some of the things we set her up with.

-22. Keurig and K cup pods
+24. Keurig and K cup pods

-If your child loves coffee, investing in a small Keurig and a supply of K cup pods will be super helpful with caffeinating for early-morning classes and late-night studying.
+If your child loves coffee, investing in a small Keurig and a supply of K cup pods.
+This will be super helpful with caffeinating for early-morning classes and late-night studying.

 Unless your college student is living in a suite with a kitchen, a small refrigerator is a great investment.
 As I mentioned earlier by using bed risers, we were able to put a small refrigerator under my younger daughter’s dorm bed.

-24. Crock Pot Slow Cooker or Instapot
+26. Crock Pot Slow Cooker or Instapot

-The great thing about having a Crock Pot or Instapot at college is this: your student can put everything in it that morning for dinner.
+The great thing about having a Crock Pot or Instant Pot at college is this: your student can put everything in it that morning for dinner.

 Important note: our daughters’ dorms only allowed these appliances if they had an “auto-off” timer on them.
 I believe they required this for fire safety reasons.
 So look for one that says programmable on it.

-25. Blender or Magic Bullet
+27. Blender or Magic Bullet

 So we got them a Magic Bullet to use.
 You can also get your student a traditional blender if they’re a foodie and want to use it to cook.

-26. Pots and pans
+28. Pots and pans

 If you invest in decent cookware, your college student will never need to buy another set as an adult.
 You can find plenty of cookware options on Amazon.
 They range from the really cheap (under $15) to the very expensive.

-27. Cooking utensils
+29. Cooking utensils

 A set of wooden spoons, spatulas, tongs, measuring cups and spoons, a slotted spoon and one chef’s knife could be all your student needs in the cooking utensils and gadgets category.
 Of course, rather than buy new, you could always send them with hand-me-downs from home.